Iajor/Iajor/README.md

 ## About me:
 <p align="justify">
 Hi, i'm André.
 Born and raised in Brazil, where i work and study each day to improve my abilities and knowlegde in creativity, communication, critical thinking, problem solving, teamwork, programmimg, data analysis, foreign language proficiency, software development, and more.
 Currently i'm  in college and studying in my free time with on-line courses and tutorials, focusing in machine learning, IoT, embedded systems, and my personnel obsession: Rust.
-My goal is to become a specialist in IoT and create technologies that can help society.
+My goal is to become a specialist in IoT and create technologies and improve current ones.
 I'm looking to collaborate on small projects, while doing some of my own, so i can practice what i've learned and of course get to meet new people to talk about this ever changing world of technology.
 </p>

 ## Languages and tools: